 Losing session of casino gambling led James Woods to poker

-In the following years he continued to give poignant performances in both film and television.
+In the following years James Woods continued to give poignant performances in both film and television.
 Teaming up with Martin Scorsese on Casino, Woods played the degenerate Lester Diamond to a tee.
 A reunion with Oliver Stone saw him cast as H.R.
 Haldeman in Nixon.

 Recently Woods has made a break from the serious pictures on which his career was built, taking on a series of lighter roles.
 Cameos on both The Simpsons and Family Guy, along with voice work in a number of animated feature films, have given a new generation the chance to appreciate his skills in a much less harsh context than that of his previous films.